Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 1. A North Star vision communicated throughout the organization

-2. Empowered, autonomous-yet-connected teams
+2. Empowered, autonomous, and connected teams

 4. A people model that capitalizes on passion